AdobeDocs/analytics-platform.en/help/conversation-insights/conversation-insights-implement.md

 | `image` | Image references |
 | `enum picker` | Structured feedback selection |

+### Example

-+++ Example usage of Conversation Event field group
+See below for example usage of the Conversation Event field group in various scenarios.

++++ Details

 >[!BEGINTABS]